The Great Rock 'n' Roll Swindle (album): Production

-This album would be the last compiled recordings to feature Sid Vicious in the studio due to his death three weeks before the albums release and after only playing an overdubbed bass guitar on "Bodies" on the Never Mind the Bollocks album would also be his sole studio recordings as a vocalist (his subsequent appearances as a singer would be only in live recordings of concerts recorded in the months leading up to his death).
+This album would be the last compiled recordings to feature Sid Vicious in the studio due to his death three weeks before the album's release and after only playing an overdubbed bass guitar on "Bodies" on the Never Mind the Bollocks album would also be his sole studio recordings as a vocalist (his subsequent appearances as a singer would be only in live recordings of concerts recorded in the months leading up to his death).
 This would also be the first set of recordings to feature guitarist Steve Jones and drummer Paul Cook in roles as lead vocalists before they would form the Professionals, and the final album of new material credited to the Sex Pistols, albeit it technically not being a second studio album due to various guests and other artist featuring on it.

 Variations

 The album has been released in different variations featuring different track listings.
 There have been two main versions, which were featured on double-album vinyl and CD.
-The biggest differences between the track lists is that the songs are re-arranged and version A features "I Wanna Be Me" and the Dave Goodman produced version of "Anarchy in the UK" while version B features "Watcha Gonna Do About It" and the Chris Thomas produced version of "Anarchy in the UK".
-Version A was the most common track list until 1992, afterwards version B is the most common.
-A 2012 reissue by Universal incorporates both track lists, as it features the Version A track list with "Watcha Gonna Do About It" added on to the end.
+The biggest differences between the track lists is that the songs are re-arranged and version A features "Watcha Gonna Do About It" and the Dave Goodman produced version of "Anarchy in the UK" (known as the 'vinyl quotation'mix), while version B features features "I Wanna Be Me" and the Chris Thomas produced version of "Anarchy in the UK".
+A 2012 reissue by Universal incorporates both track lists, as it features the Version A track list with "I Wanna Be Me" added on to the end.

 Additionally, a single-album version was released in May 1980 to tie in with the release of the film, and featured a different cover and a pared-down track list, which excluded all of Johnny Rotten's tracks.
-Early releases came with a copy of the original movie poster.
+Early releases came with a copy of the film poster.